What the SBA 504 Loan Offers

 - One year personal tax returns on all guarantors.

 The loan rate is determined by market at the sale of a participation in a pool of government guaranteed securities.
 The rate is fixed for the term of the SBA/FoundationCapital loan.
-Generally, the rule of thumb in projecting a rate is the 10 year Treasury rate, plus 210 base points.
+Generally, the rule of thumb in projecting a rate is the 10 year Treasury rate plus 210 basis points.
 Market rates are allowed on the private lending portion (50% of project).